iku04/DarkTelegram/README.md

 # DarkTelegram

 **DarkTelegram** - this is a **PHP** library that supports all the required methods to create a simple Telegram bot.

-You can get fully documentation here.
+You can get full documentation here.